ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/volume-secret-configmap.md

 </details>

-### Creating ConfigMaps from Configuration Files
+### File-based Creation

-Consider scenarios where you have `config.qa.yaml` or `config.prod.json` files for different environments (QA, SIT, and PROD) to be used in your application.
-How can you create ConfigMaps from the appropriate configuration file based on these environments in CI/CD?
+Consider scenarios where organizations have `config.qa.yaml` or `config.prod.json` files for different environments (QA, SIT, and PROD) to be used in applications.
+How can ConfigMaps be created from the appropriate configuration file based on these environments in CI/CD?

 <details>
 <summary>config.json</summary>